CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 ## Remove ChromeOS and install Ubuntu

 If you don't want to use ChromeOS at all, you can replace the OS entirely with Ubuntu (or another operating system).
 It is a bit more tricky, but doable.

 **Note that the touch screeen might not function properly (or at all)** or that you have to jump through some hoops in order to get it work.

-There are a feww online resources that can help you in the process:
+There are a few online resources that can help you in the process, for example:
-- Here a extended [blogpost](https://samsclass.info/128/proj/chromebooks3.htm) by *Sam Bowne* explaining the all process of installation of Ubuntu 15.04.
+- An extended [blogpost](https://samsclass.info/128/proj/chromebooks3.htm) by *Sam Bowne* explaining the all process of installation of Ubuntu 15.04.
-- Here a [blogpost](https://dbtechreviews.com/2018/09/how-to-install-ubuntu-on-chromebook-and-remove-chromeos/) and a [video](https://www.youtube.com/watch?v=AxsckwmRhfw) by *David Burgess* using Ubuntu 18.04.
+- A [blogpost](https://dbtechreviews.com/2018/09/how-to-install-ubuntu-on-chromebook-and-remove-chromeos/) and a [video](https://www.youtube.com/watch?v=AxsckwmRhfw) by *David Burgess* using Ubuntu 18.04.

 ### You need:
 1. a small cross-head screwdriver;
 2. a bootable Ubuntu on a USB pendrive (4GB or more).
-See instructions [here](https://ubuntu.com/tutorials/create-a-usb-stick-on-ubuntu#1-overview).
+To create it see instructions [here](https://ubuntu.com/tutorials/create-a-usb-stick-on-ubuntu#1-overview).

 The process is as follows.
-First (*but in some resources this passage is not mentioned*), you have to open your laptop (see section above), remove the "write-protection" screw (n.
+First (*but in some online resources this passage is not mentioned*), you have to open your laptop (see section above), remove the "write-protection" screw (n.
 7 in the image shown above), and close the laptop again.

 Power on your Chromebook and enter the developer mode by pressing Esc + Refresh, and taping the Power Button.
 This will wipe out your memory and restart the system with an error message saying "Chrome OS is missing or damaged".

 Press Ctrl + D, release and then press Enter when prompted the message "To turn OS verification OFF, press ENTER".

 Do not press the space.
-After some 20 seconds you will hear a beeps and get a message saying "Your system is transitioning to Developer Mode." (there is a progress bar on the topleft of the page).
-After some 5 minutes, the "OS Verification is OFF" message will be reprompted together with three beeps, and the Chromebook will restart.
+After some 20 seconds you will hear a beep and get a message saying "Your system is transitioning to Developer Mode."
+After some 5 minutes (there is a progress bar on the topleft of the page), the "OS Verification is OFF" message will be reprompted together with three beeps, and the Chromebook will restart.

 It will show again "OS verification is OFF".
 Press Ctrl+D to start ChromeOS.

-> **2018 alternative**: Modify the Chromebooks BIOS: Turn the Chromebook on and press Ctrl + D to bypass the screen with the red exclamation mark.
-Your Chromebook is reset to factory settings so you will need to go through the Chrome OS setup again.
+> **2018 alternative**: Modify the Chromebook BIOS: Turn the Chromebook on and press Ctrl + D to bypass the screen with the red exclamation mark.
+Your Chromebook is reset to factory settings so you will need to go through the ChromeOS setup again.
 Log in again (or "use as a guest").
 Press Ctrl + Alt + T to bring up a terminal window tab.
 Type shell and press Enter.
 Type this: cd;bash <(curl https://johnlewis.ie/flash_cb_fw.sh), then press enter.
 Choose the option to Modify my Chromebook’s RW_LEGACY slot (that should be option 1), press enter and follow the on-screen instructions (ie. retype a sentence from the screen).
 At the end shut off the Chromebook, power on again and press CTRL + D.

 To Enable Developer BIOS and USB Boot, **do NOT log in** to ChromeOS.
-Press CTRL + ALT + Forward, log in as "chronos" (ust that, without any password).
+Press CTRL + ALT + Forward, log in as "chronos" (just that, without any password).

 Execute the following commands:
 ```